Pseudokami/lab-auth-joins/README.md

 ### 2. Set up XAMPP and opening your SQL server and Apache

 ### 3. Run localhost and do your post/get/put inputs from postman
+    (I recommend creating more than 5 users with different roles and subqueries!)

 ### 4. Run through XAMPP and open the MySQLPHP admin